 - Pick a Spot

 First, make sure that you have chosen a spot for your fishing.
-You may have your favorite spot, where you always become lucky in, and may be convenient for you and your buddies, but you may not want to stop there.
+You may have your favorite spot, where you have been lucky in and it may be convenient for you and your buddies.
+The truth is you never know what to expect in a new fishing season.
 Sometimes, it is a good idea to go a little bit of venue shopping, you may never know what else is in store for you.
 Going through more spots, and talking with other fishing enthusiasts may help you find new areas that you may eventually want to check out, especially if you are looking for something new.
 Either way, you can select more than one spot, and take some time to strategically plan out when you will be going fishing with your buddies.

 - Obtain Licenses

 Next, once you have your identified fishing spots, you may want to start collecting the respective licenses in those locations.
 While some locations may not require a license, it would still be good, and part of early preparation to initiate the inquiry about licensing before the fishing season starts.
 This is a good approach, because you will be able to learn more information about the terrain, and you will also be able to be provided a slot, in the case that some locations may have limited licensing.
 This can also be an opportunity to communicate with the local authorities about the terrain, and what kind of expected marine life there can be.

 - Inventory Content in Tackle Box

 Okay, so you have location spotted, the third thing you have to do now is to make sure that you have your supplies updated.
 Look at your tackle box.
 Surely, some of your things will have been depleted because you have consumed some of them from the previous fishing season.
 Make sure that you have cleaned your tackle box and have taken out anything that is unusable already.
 Having labels on your trays helps to identify the content of each tray.
 When you have been able to identify the content, you will also be able to enlist what additional supplies need to be purchased.
 Inventory what needs to be updated, and then hold on to the list, as you go through your other items.